merlleu/yesmag-api/README.md

 ## How To use this ?
 1. Clone the repo
-3. Run `pip install -r requirements.txt`
+2. Run `pip install -r requirements.txt`
 3. Run `python bot.py`

+4. On yesmag website, go to "Abonnement / Connect."
+5. Click on "Actualisation des stats"
+6. Go to "Mes statistiques"
+7. You now have your new stats applied.